-Pupils are now regularly graduating from infant to primary school, which are really joyous occasions, not only for the children, but for the families and community of Paminano, a village that has been through so much pain and suffering after the war that took place there, a village which can now look forward to their children receiving the education they so desperately need for them to have hope and a future.
+Pupils are now regularly graduating from infant to primary school, and to our high school in nearby area.
+These are really joyous occasions, not only for the children, but for the families and community of Paminano, a village that has been through so much pain and suffering after the war that took place there, a village which can now look forward to their children receiving the education they so desperately need for them to have hope and a future.
 We are therefore asking people to assist us in developing this work.
 We would like to have every age covered right through to University for 18 year olds.

 Bethel Christian School in Paminano is registered with the British Council, and is working together in partnership with schools in the UK to help enrich each others curriculum and build an understanding of different cultures and education.